Table of Contents

 geom_errorbar(aes(x=category, ymin=mean-sd, ymax=mean+sd), width=0.3) +

-This lapply() function is particularly useful when you want to load a long list of packages without typing out the library() function each time.
+This lapply() function is particularly useful when you want to load a long list of packages without typing out the library() function repeatedly.
+It centralizes dependency management and ensures consistency.